ismet55555/yojenkins/misc/Notes.md

     - create, info, build, delete
     - folder, job, build

-- Can we find a public jenkins server to test on?
-    - Use terraform to spin up an image to test?
-    - Use docker to spin up a server with pre-defined configs

-- Run the tool inside docker
+- Run this tool inside docker
     - Not part of the tool, but part of the setup

 - Create separate configuration files:
     - credentials.conf   -> when in home place into `./yo-jenkins` directory
     - yo-jenkins-conf

-- HTML output of build results
+- Figure out the output to commands
 - After creation, deletion, build start, etc return job name like docker (maybe if flag is set)

 - Recursively show directories/items for specified folder